elsoroka/Satisfiability.jl/docs/src/installation.md

 ## Installing Satisfiability
-The usual way! `using Pkg; Pkg.add("Satisfiability")`
+The usual way! `using Pkg; Pkg.add("Satisfiability")` Satisfiability will automatically install Z3 on your system if it isn't already installed.

-## Installing a Solver
+## Installing other Solvers
 Satisfiability uses Julia's Base.Process library to interact with solvers.
-Thus to successfully install a solver for this package, all you need to do is make sure the appropriate command works in your machine's terminal.
+To successfully install a solver for this package, all you need to do is make sure the appropriate command works in your machine's terminal.

 ### Debian Linux
-**To install Z3**, use `sudo apt-get install z3`.
+**To install Z3 manually** (you shouldn't need to do this), use `sudo apt-get install z3`.
 If you can launch Z3 from the command line by typing `z3 -smt2 -in`, your installation is correct.

 **To install CVC5:**